tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-In general, the safest way for clients to minimize ECH retries is to comply with any freshness rules (e.g., DNS TTLs) imposed by the ECHConfig source.
-This makes it most likely that the client will have up to date information.
+In general, the safest way for clients to minimize ECH retries is to comply with any freshness rules (e.g., DNS TTLs) imposed by the have up to date information.